-For these that want to get credit report (not exactly FICO score, but similar to it), we recommend CreditSesame, because it is totally free and provide reliable identity theft protection.
-Get your credit score is minutes.
+For those who want to get a credit report (not exactly FICO score, but similar to it), we recommend CreditSesame, because it is totally free and provides reliable identity theft protection.
+Get your credit score in minutes.

 You might want to consider increasing your credit rating before applying for a home loan.
 Otherwise, you can expect to pay a lot more than even someone with average credit; it’s also possible that your low credit score will cause your loan application to get turned down.

 When applying for a mortgage, make sure to consider where to go for the loan.
-As a borrower with a low credit score, most banks will reject you on the spot as they typically have a minimal score that must be met to qualify.
-Meanwhile, credit union banks are more likely to look past your credit score issues and consider your qualifications based on your current debts and expenses, and your recurring incomes.
+As a borrower with a low credit score, most banks will reject you on the spot as they typically have a minimum score that must be met to qualify.
+Meanwhile, credit union banks are more likely to look past your credit score issues and consider your qualifications based on your current debts and expenses and your recurring incomes.

 To better demonstrate, take a look at this chart that compares mortgage costs by credit score.
-It includes statistics for FICO scores ranging from 620 to 850, as the vast majority of mortgage borrowers fall within this range — many with lower scores will turn to FHA financing instead.
+It includes statistics for FICO scores ranging from 620 to 850, as the vast majority of mortgage borrowers fall within this range, many with lower scores will turn to FHA financing instead.